 By tracking changes the microbes underwent during fermentation, the scientists were able to confirm these connections, though the precise nature of the relationship still remains a mystery.

-One microbe, known to investigators only as Acetobacter pasteurianus, has now been confirmed to have significant ties to an acidic, vinegary flavor.
+One microbe, known to investigators only as Acetobacter pasteurianus, has been shown to have significant ties to an acidic, vinegary flavor.

-The investigation brings to light a new understanding of microbial evolution during fermentation that will allow them to customize the flavors of various fermented beverages including Beer, Kombucha, and Cider.
+The investigation alo brings to light a new understanding of microbial evolution during fermentation that allowa researchers to customize the flavors of various fermented beverages including Beer, Kombucha, and Cider.